abbycabs/localisationofschool/README.md

 Welcome to our Den :dancers:

-Thank you for visiting our repo. :tada: This document will provide some infomation about our project.
+Thank you for visiting our repo. :tada: This document will provide some infomation about our project.:information_desk_person:

 ## Contents